Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Okaysou is trademarked by Souxing Information Technology (Chongqing) Co., Ltd.

-The AirMax8L is larger than many competing units but is attractively designed with flowing curves and an easy to operate control panel.
+The AirMax8L is larger than many competing units but is attractively designed with flowing curves and an easy-to-operate control panel.

 Five-Step Filtration System

 This air purifier is fitted with two filtration units.
 The outer unit incorporates a Pre-filter and a HEPA filter, which removes most airborne particles.
-Also included is an Antimicrobial filter designed to ensure bacteria does not grow inside the air purifier and to eliminate some viruses, bacteria, and germs.
+Also included is an Antimicrobial filter designed to ensure bacteria do not grow inside the air purifier and to eliminate some viruses, bacteria, and germs.

-The inner filtration unit includes an activated carbon filter which extracts unpleasant odors, smoke, and formaldehyde.
-A Cold Catalyst filter intended to remove VOCs, ammonia, and hydrogen, is also integrated into this unit.
+The inner filtration unit includes an activated carbon filter, which extracts unpleasant odors, smoke, and formaldehyde.
+A Cold Catalyst filter intended to remove VOCs, ammonia, and hydrogen is also integrated into this unit.

 The AirMax8L has a CADR (clean air delivery rate) of 210 square meters per hour.
 This figure denotes the amount of air that is cleaned of particles, sized 0.3 microns or larger, within one hour.

-My Levoit air purifier is useful but because of its compact size, the device’s fan must rotate very quickly.
+My Levoit air purifier is useful, but because of its compact size, the device’s fan must rotate very quickly.
 When the air purifier is running at its highest setting, the noise produced by its quickly rotating fan becomes quite annoying.

 The Okaysou AirMax8L is equipped with a 14.17 x 9.52-inch intake, two massive filter units, and a large 45 vane turbine.
 This device can move the same amount of air at significantly lower fan speeds than its smaller competitors.

 The air intake is located at the rear of the unit in order to help minimize noise levels.
 To ensure proper circulation, Okaysou recommends that a clearance of 18 inches be maintained between the air purifier and a wall.